Comparison guide: OpenAPI/Swagger Python client generation

 Open-source tooling can be a great way to experiment, but if you’re working on production code, the Speakeasy Python SDK creator will help ensure that you create reliable and performant Python SDKs.

-The Speakeasy Python SDK creator uses data classes to provide good runtime performance and exceptional readability, and automatic retries for network issues makes error handling straightforward.
+The Speakeasy Python SDK creator uses data classes to provide good runtime performance and exceptional readability, and automatic retries for network issues make error handling straightforward.
 The Speakeasy-created documentation includes a working usage example for each operation.
 Finally, unlike other Python SDK creators, Speakeasy can publish your created SDK to PyPI and run it as part of your CI workflows.